mmistakes/minimal-mistakes/_posts/2022-09-18-so_youre_a_project_student.md

   - Every day is a school day.
 We all started off knowing nothing, and are learning all the time.
 We don't expect you to know everything so, if anything is confusing, unclear, or unfamiliar please talk to us.
   - Even if you do know the material well, we can help with advice on best practice and continual improvement - especially for coding, data management and analysis.
 - Be kind, collegiate, and helpful
   - Our projects are our own individual responsibilities, but that doesn't mean we work in isolation.
-Your peers and the rest of the group are an excellent source of support and encouragement.
+Your peers and the rest of the group are an excellent source of knowledge, support, and encouragement.
 We all benefit from each other's insight and help.
 - Meet your course and examination requirements
   - please also submit your draft and final reports in time that they can be read and you can get good feedback
-  - do you need advice on getting good feedback?
-[We have some advice on that](http://localhost:4000/student/getting-good-feedback/)
+  - not sure how to get good feedback? [we have some advice about that.](http://localhost:4000/student/getting-good-feedback/)
 - Attend and present at project meetings, group meetings, and journal clubs
   - [Group meeting schedule](/group/group_meetings)
   - [Journal club schedule](/group/journal_club)